Engaging a property agent for rental transactions

 There are no fixed commission rates nor prescribed guidelines on commission amounts.
 We leave it to market forces to drive competitive pricing for commission payable in the industry.
 This incentivises property agents to price their services competitively.

 Do take note that property agents cannot collect commission from more than one party in the same transaction.
-If your agent collects a commission from you, he cannot collect a commission or a co-broking fee from the other party or from the other party’s agent.
-Even if your agent has helped the other party with paperwork, he should not receive any fee from the other party.
+If your property agent collects a commission from you, he cannot collect a commission or a co-broking fee from the other party or from the other party’s property agent.
+Even if your property agent has helped the other party with paperwork, he should not receive any fee from the other party.

 Customer's Particulars Form